ostannya/7days-project/README.md

 1. Poké Tac Toe: when you click on the board with no char chosen, a cell is visually empty but marked as occupied.
 2. toAnyCase(): when you click on the Count button, the counter doesn't increment/decrement when the input value changes.
 It only changes in dropdown menu.
+3. The scroll for the Dot is introduced on all pages instead of one.
+Solutions: fix this or expand dot on mouse click.